Frequently Asked Questions

 The Sacramento river is a primary supplier of water to the Central Valley and Southern California so as long as farmers are irrigating and Southern California needs water, the river will flow at a suitable level for paddling.
 The California 100 is timed at the peak flow for delivering water to Central Valley farmers each year.
 The chart here: dreamflows.com/

 - There are many paddle sport events throughout California, from 300 yard long slalom races to 5-20 mile events, and several events up to 25 miles, but there is no ultra marathon paddle anywhere on the West Coast.
 Rivers for Change decided to fill that gap.
-The California 100 will be a unique experience that will push many paddlers to their limit and will be equally rewarding.
+The California 100 is a unique experience that will push many paddlers to their limit and will be equally rewarding.
 Race entrants will enjoy a quality event that benefits the mission of Rivers for Change, which is to connect more people to their rivers, connect adventure to conservation and promote an understanding of rivers from source to sea.

 - It’s possible that in future years we will decide to add a shorter course to race concurrently with the Cal 100.

 - There are many other shorter races in California.
 One of these excellent shorter races is the Great Russian River Race on May 3rd, 2014.
 The cost of this race is $50 for early entry, $70 for later entry.
-The race is 15 miles long.

 - First and foremost, the Cal 100 is a fundraising event that supports the non profit organization Rivers for Change and allows RFC to continue it’s programing in public outreach and source to sea literacy.